Welcome to Temple Israel

 What About Hebrew?

-During our Friday evening worship, the Rabbi invites the congregation to include the names of their loved ones who are in need of a prayer for healing of the body, mind, or the spirit within our Mi Sheberach for healing.
+During our Friday evening worship, our Rabbi invites the congregation to include the names of their loved ones who are in need of a prayer for healing of the body, mind or spirit within our Mi Sheberach for healing.
 Please feel free to share your loved one’s name during this time.

 Remembering a Loved One